bioinform/somaticseq/README.md

 ### Additional workflows
 * A [Snakemake](https://snakemake.readthedocs.io/en/latest/) workflow to run the somatic mutation callers and SomaticSeq, created by [Afif Elghraoui](https://github.com/0xaf1f), is at [**utilities/snakemake**](utilities/snakemake).
 * All the docker scripts have their corresponding singularity versions at utilities/singularities.
-They're created automatically with this [script](utilities/singularities/docker2singularity.py).
-They are not as extensively tested or optimized as the dockered ones.
+They were created automatically with this [script](utilities/singularities/docker2singularity.py).
+They are not extensively tested or optimized.
 Read the pages at the dockered pipelines for descriptions and how-to's.
 Please let us know at Issues if any of them does not work.

 ## Video tutorial